-Build Your Reputation With Testimonials And User Reviews
+Build Your Reputation With User Testimonials And Reviews

-Ignoring what clients may be saying online about your business could be a costly mistake!
+Don’t ignore what your customers may be saying online about your business!

 Testimonials and reviews are terrific for building credibility for your business.